 Summer is the season for cocktail hour.
 Warmer temperatures, sun in the sky well past eight, and friends with laxer schedules make a refreshing sip of an ice-cold something taste all the more sweet.
-With that in mind, our head stylist Michelle Wong pulled together all the elements needed for a tropical cocktail get-together fit for your nearest and dearest.
+With that in mind, stylist Michelle Wong pulled together all the elements needed for a tropical cocktail get-together fit for your nearest and dearest.
 Inspired by the Bahamian getaway of India Hicks, she created an indoor scene with all the best parts of a far-flung Caribbean isle (and without one stamp on her well-worn passport).
 Palm fronds, a parrot, fresh fruit, and a bit of tequila are just a few things that make up her inventive mix of food, drink, and easy breezy decor.
 Find what she did and how you can too, below.

 Decor, Island Style

 When we think of the tropics, we think palm fronds, tons of color, and maybe the distant call of an exotic bird,” says Michelle, “so I wanted to find a way to bring those different things into the decor.”
 With a clear point of view and her signature sense of humor, she transformed a white bar cart into a flair-filled stage.
 A pink parrot perched on a silver champagne bucket mirrors the print on the wall behind, creating a vibrant vignette when paired with the palm-leaf paper behind.

 “When it’s hot, people usually prefer to eat light,” says Michelle, which is why she chose to serve a pineapple salsa using some of summer’s best produce.
 Tangy, sweet, and a little salty, it’s one of those dishes perfect to munch on all evening long, pairing perfectly with her refreshing margarita recipe below.